Eastern Gateway Community College: History

 On February 29, 2024, Eastern Gateway announced it was pausing enrollment.
 With the announcement, Eastern Gateway partnered with Youngstown State University to transfer existing students to YSU and other colleges.
 At about the same time, YSU also announced its first satellite campus in Steubenville to serve students in the area.
 About a month later, the EGCC's board of trustees announced that the college's financial challenges were so severe that the college would likely close in June despite an emergency infusion of $6 million from the State of Ohio.
 The trustees also announced that the college was resigning from the Higher Learning Commission, the college's accreditor, effective on November 1.
 Faculty began to receive notices at the end of March 2024 stating that their contracts would be not be renewed; contracts still in operation at that time were subsequently allowed to expire on July 31, 2024.
 The final day of instruction was July 28, 2024, with a final commencement ceremony held on August 10, 2024.
 The board of trustees later decided on an October 31, 2024 dissolution date, resulting in the college's now defunct status.

+In November 2025, the Ohio Auditor of State released a financial audit for fiscal year 2023 that issued disclaimers of opinion on Eastern Gateway’s financial statements and on its compliance with major federal programs, citing pervasive problems with recordkeeping and the reliability of underlying data.
+The audit reported more than $17.3 million in questioned costs—effectively all federal student financial aid disbursed that year—and a total of 44 findings related to internal controls, compliance, and financial management, and noted that the Auditor’s Special Investigations Unit was continuing a separate investigation into the college’s operations.